A Local's Favourite Caves in Iceland

 At Kirkjubæjarklaustur in South Iceland, you will find another Sönghellir - Singing Cave.
 A relatively short hike will take you to the cave.
 This is the same hike as for Lake Systravatn marked in red, but further up the trail, it splits in two.

-The path starts by Systrafoss waterfall and is an upwards hike with a very narrow trail leading to Sönghellir.
-And the view is the treetops above the village.
+The path starts by Systrafoss waterfall and is an upward hike with a very narrow trail leading to Sönghellir.
+And, the view is the treetops above the village.

 The trail was slippery and I was holding onto grass and branches of trees, anything I could find, so I would not slide down the hill - onto the treetops below.